packages

 The dataGeneralizations

-field will only be available to use or download when there are records in your query that have been generalised/obscured.
+fields will only be available to use or download when there are records in your query that have been generalised.

 search_all(fields, "dataGeneralization")